-The course of the Love My Sport Catchment Ultra is through hazardous terrain, including river crossings, mud, slippery stream crossings, and along an exposed route through the wind farms of the northern Tararuas, where participants may have to face strong winds and rain which can combine to create very cold conditions.
+The course of the Catchment Ultra traverses hazardous terrain, potentially including stream crossings, mud and uneven surfaces.
+The Ultra follows an exposed route through the wind farms of the northern Tararuas, where participants may have to face strong winds and rain which can combine to create very cold conditions.

-Please acquaint yourself with the safety information and recommended gear lists provided on the Safety Info page.
+Please acquaint yourself with the safety information and compulsory/recommended gear lists provided on the Safety Info page.

-For a high-resolution (10MB) version of the route map, click on the image below.
+For a high-resolution (3MB) version of the route map, click on the image below.